 The advantage of premarital counseling is that it will help you see these differences.
 Your job as a couple is to evaluate if your relationship is worth making adjustments.
 If a couple is not willing to make adjustments then the best thing to do is to break up.

 Not to scare you but this is a possibility.
-There many couples who break up after a premarital counselings session.
-This is because they realise they have nothing in common and are not willing to make adjustments.
+There are many couples who break up after a premarital counselings session.
+This is because they realize they have nothing in common and are not willing to make adjustments.

 Helps you understand the priority of marriage

 Talking about the adjustment that you both need to make, the biggest adjustment you will need to make is the adjustment of priority.
 I love what Jimmy Evans says, Marriage only works in ‘first place‘.

 When a man and woman come together to start a family, they come with their own priorities.
 The success of the marriage is determined by the ability of the couple to put each other first.
 Selfishness is the enemy of intimacy.

 Paul in the book of Philippians put’s it so well, Philippians 2:3-4 NIV

 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.Philippians 2:3-4 NIV

 This kind of mindset doesn’t come naturally, you must be intentional.